cvidler/rtm_install_key/README.md

 **Examples**

-`./deploy_key.sh -a 192.168.93.121 -k mysitekey.key`
+`./deploy_key.sh -a 192.168.93.121 -f mysitekey.key`

 Deploy mysitekey.key to AMD at 192.168.93.121, use default user/password combination.

-`./deploy_key.sh -a amdlist.txt -k mysitekey.key -u root -i sshkey.key`
+`./deploy_key.sh -a amdlist.txt -f mysitekey.key -u root -i sshkey.key`

 Deploy mysitekey.key to all AMDs in amdlist.txt using root and a SSH identity (key) file.

-`./deploy_key.sh -z -z -a amdlist.txt -k removethis.key`
+`./deploy_key.sh -z -z -a amdlist.txt -f removethis.key`

 Undeploy removethis.key from all AMDs in the file amdlist.txt, list file is a simple text file one AMD (by ip of fqdn) per line.